How to install 12V DC wireless backup camera system

 video6: Installing backup Camera on Kubota RTV-X900.

-Step 1: Before Installation
+Step 1: Before You Start

-Measure the distance from the power to roughly where you would like to place the camera.
+2.Measure the distance from the power to roughly where you would like to place the camera.
 To determine the camera mounting position.(*the length of the power wire is 10ft)

-Step 3: Mount the Camera
+Step 3: Install the Rear Camera

 Video 6:ZEROXCLUB Wireless Side View Camera Installation on a RV